MAT2 Employer Information

 - Creating a nationally accredited program, in which students receive an associate degree, along with other accreditations where applicable.

-MAT²® is currently looking for industry partners to hire students in our two program offerings that include Mechatronics and CNC Manufacturing.
-Reserve one or more training slots by Tuesday, February 28, 2017 for your organization in the upcoming MAT²® Fall 2017-2018 programs.
+MAT² is currently looking for industry partners to hire students in our two program offerings that include Mechatronics and CNC Manufacturing.
+Reserve one or more training slots by Monday, April 16, 2018 for your organization in the upcoming MAT² Fall 2018-2019 programs.
 Your existing employees can also take advantage of this great training opportunity.
 Notify your employees that your company is participating in the MAT2 program and encourage them to apply on Pure Michigan Talent Connect.

 You may be eligible for MAT2 tuition reimbursement if you register your MAT2 employee(s) for a USDOL Registered Apprenticeship.
 The purpose of the Michigan Advanced Technician Training (MAT2) Employer Training Grant is to increase the number of MAT2 companies registering their programs with the United States Department of Labor Office of Apprenticeship, and to better integrate MAT2 with the broader workforce and talent system.